panaversity/learn-agentic-ai/03_ai_protocols/03_a2a/readme.md

 ### 1. **Embrace agentic capabilities**

 A2A empowers agents to collaborate in their native, unstructured modalities—whether reasoning, synthesizing, or conversing—**without sharing memory, tools, or internal context**.
-This enables true multi-agent workflows rather than reducing each agent to a single-function “tool”([datacamp.com][1], [developers.googleblog.com][2]).
+This enables true multi-agent workflows rather than reducing each agent to a single-function “tool”.

 ---

 ### 2. **Build on existing standards**

 Instead of reinventing the wheel, A2A builds on proven open standards—**HTTP(S)** for transport, **JSON‑RPC 2.0** for structured messaging, and **Server‑Sent Events (SSE)** for real-time streaming.
-This makes integration with existing IT systems smoother and more maintainable([developers.googleblog.com][2]).
+This makes integration with existing IT systems smoother and more maintainable.

 ---

 ### 3. **Secure by default**

 Security is foundational in A2A.
 The protocol includes **enterprise-grade authentication and authorization**, aligning with OpenAPI security schemes (e.g., OAuth2, bearer tokens, JWT).
-This ensures agents interact over **encrypted, trusted channels** right out of the gate([developers.googleblog.com][2]).
+This ensures agents interact over **encrypted, trusted channels** right out of the gate.

 ---

 ### 4. **Support for long-running tasks**

 Agent-enabled tasks often span large timeframes—from seconds to hours or even days.
-A2A is built to support this with real-time insights into task state (“working”, “input‑required”, “completed”), **streaming updates**, and notifications meant for human-in‑the‑loop workflows([developers.googleblog.com][2]).
+A2A is built to support this with real-time insights into task state (“working”, “input‑required”, “completed”), **streaming updates**, and notifications meant for human-in‑the‑loop workflows.

 ---

 ### 5. **Modality agnostic**

 The protocol doesn’t limit agents to plain text.
-Whether it’s **audio, video, images, structured data, or interactive UI components**, A2A supports rich and evolving communication forms, enabling truly versatile multi-agent systems([developers.googleblog.com][2]).
+Whether it’s **audio, video, images, structured data, or interactive UI components**, A2A supports rich and evolving communication forms, enabling truly versatile multi-agent systems.

 ---